dd32/td-gh-ex/readme.txt

 ----------------------------------------------------
 == Changelog ==
+Version 2.0.8
+ * Fixed bugs about overwitten theme css by news ticker css
+ * Added sticky menu behaviour for only primay menu
+ * Fixed design bugs in news ticker content area
+ * Some changes in our function code
+ * Updated mo file for language translate

 Version 2.0.7
  * Display full post of slider in mobile device
  * Fixed bugs on slider function and add extra slider function for mobile device